eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 ---
 ## L2 Components
-Below are sub-componenets that are focused on ...
+Below are sub-components that are focused on ...

 ### Lookahead Window